Meno Martha International Menopause Directory

 Terminology

-What are some ways used to describe induced menopause?
+What are some terms used to describe induced menopause?

 DotS the definition of medically induced menopause may vary.
 In Medically Induced Menopause: Is Medically Induced Menopause the Same As Surgical Menopause? the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:

-• Early and premature menopause due to medical treatment…
+• Early or premature menopause due to medical treatment

 Induced Menopause